brucedaniel/SleepSessions/README.md

 -Since the tnt data doesn't have much of a range it would probably be better not to use its own spark line for it but use a little dot icon that indicated movement and put it on the combined chart

-## Notes

--It seems like the stages tuples (stage/duration) should also have a start timestamp.
-JSON spec does not include array order.
-Working through it sequentially tends to work because most JSON parsers happen to preserve order, but I don't think it is ideal

--It seems like the timestamp and value tuples in the timeseries should have keys like "ts" and "val" or something.
-Relying on index 0 and 1 relies on your json transport preserving order and makes code less readable